denoland/deno/docs/examples/import_export.md

 - [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
   allows you to include and use modules held elsewhere, on your local file system or remotely.
-- Imports are URLs or file system paths
+- Imports are URLs or file system paths.
 - [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)
-  allows you to specify which parts of your module are accessible to users who import your module
+  allows you to specify which parts of your module are accessible to users who import your module.

 ## Overview